 3. Define the sizes

 You should first select the default ad size in the first line.
-This will be the ad size displayed starting on the smalled devices.
+This will be the ad size displayed starting on the smaller devices.

 Use the next line to add new sizes.
-Therefore, enter the minimal device or browser size into the first field, the width and height of the ad in the second and third field.
+Therefore, enter the minimal device or browser size into the first field, the ad’s width, and height in the second and the third field.
 E.g., if you want to display a Medium Rectangle (300x250px) as the default size and a Full Banner (468x60px) on devices bigger than 500px, your form should look like this:

-Submit the form in order to save the values and be able to add more sizes.
+Submit the form to save the values and be able to add more sizes.

 For ads within the content – a generally good performing position – this is a good setup to start with: